 BC Building Code: Provincial regulation that governs how new construction, building alterations, repairs and demolitions are completed.
 This code establishes minimum requirements for safety, health, accessibility, fire and structural protection of buildings and energy and water efficiency.
-It applies throughout the province except for some federal lands and the City of Vancouver (see the Vancouver Building Bylaw).
+It applies throughout the province except for some federal lands and the City of Vancouver.

 - Ministerial Order adopting the building code (PDF, 6.36 MB)

 BC Plumbing Code: A part of the BC Building Code that provides minimum requirements for plumbing installations in buildings to protect health and prevent water or sewer damage.

 BC Fire Code: Provincial regulation that generally applies to the ongoing use of existing buildings and facilities.
 It sets minimum requirements for health, safety and fire protection of buildings and facilities.
 Contact the Office of the Fire Commissioner for information about application of the BC Fire Code.

 - Ministerial Order adopting the fire code (PDF, 1.24 MB)

 Each code is organized using the following structure:

 - Division A: Main objectives and functional statements for technical requirements – to help explain why a requirement must be met and how to evaluate alternative solutions